AckeeCZ/configuru/README.md

 Configuru is a library for configuration management.
 Merge default project configuration with your user config, you can link yo your project.
 Atop of that, override your configuration with system environment variables.

  - :relieved: Tailored for multi-developer comfort
- - :sparkles: Cast inputs to correct type
+ - :sparkles: Cast and transforms inputs to correct type
  - :blue_heart: Typescript friendly
  - :muscle: Designed for multi-environment apps
  - :see_no_evil: Anonymized configuration for logger